 Zari Work is an intricate art of weaving threads made of fine gold or silver.
 These threads are further woven into fabrics, primarily made of silk to create intricate patterns.
 The designs are so exquisite that apart from the monetary value attached to these threads, the fabric also gets an overall rich & a beautiful look.
 For long, Zari has been an art associated with the aristocratic and royal persona in India.

-We have many more varieties in Prints / Embroideries available and the stock is continuously updated.
+We have many more varieties in Crafts / Prints / Embroideries available and the stock is continuously updated.